Sources of international law: Opinio juris

+Opinio juris refers to customary international law and means "opinion of law."
+In international law, the term is used to refer to state actions and practices taken under a belief that such actions and practices are legal obligations.
 A wealth of state practice does not usually carry with it a presumption that opinio juris exists.
 "Not only must the acts concerned amount to a settled practice, but they must also be such, or be carried out in such a way, as to be evidence of a belief that this practice is rendered obligatory by the existence of a rule of law requiring it."

 In cases where practice (of which evidence is given) comprises abstentions from acting, consistency of conduct might not establish the existence of a rule of customary international law.
 The fact that no nuclear weapons have been used since 1945, for example, does not render their use illegal on the basis of a customary obligation because the necessary opinio juris was lacking.

 Although the ICJ has frequently referred to opinio juris as being an equal footing with state practice, the role of the psychological element in the creation of customary law is uncertain.